Tag Archives: New Steve MacQueen Movie

 Widows (2018), Liam Neeson, Viola Davis, 20th Century Fox

-I’ll start by say that I generally appreciate the quality in movies where everything isn’t overly explained.
+I’ll start by saying that I generally appreciate the quality in movies where everything isn’t overly explained.
 I like moments where the audience is trusted to connect the dots and make sense of things.
-Widows is a movie that has a handful of such moments which are well executed.
-Yet, I’d also say that the ending aside, McQueen’s film feels oddly incomplete somehow.
+Widows is a movie that has a handful of such moments.
+Yet, the ending aside, McQueen’s film feels oddly incomplete.

-The feeling of incompleteness comes first from not knowing enough of the back story of some of the characters.
-We get to know a fair amount about a few key players but I was certainly left wanting when it came to Cynthia Erivo’s very intriguing Belle, for example.
+The feeling of incompleteness comes first from not knowing enough of the backstory of some of the characters.
+We learn a fair amount about some key players, but we’re left wanting when it comes to Cynthia Erivo’s very intriguing Belle, for example.

 Widows (2018), Cynthia Erivo, Michelle Rodriguez, 20th Century Fox